Internet Tips – A Beginners Guide to Filtering Spam

 Spam filters

-The first step to avoiding spam can be to employ an anti-spam filter tool.
+The first step to filtering spam can be to employ an anti-spam filter tool.
 You can download anti-spam tools from the Internet; however, you will probably find that you already have a method of dealing with spam supplied by your email program.
 Windows Mail for example, provides junk email options for customers.
 Under the heading ‘Tools’ you could click on ‘Junk-Email Options’ and then choose how you would like to deal with potential spam via a list of choices.

-[Read also: Why Gmail is The Best at Keeping Your Inbox Organized]
+Read also: Why Gmail is The Best at Keeping Your Inbox Organized

 No automatic filtering